CWRU-ECSE-395-Junior-Engineering-Design/lab-notebook-LukeDischiave/README.md

 ## Week6.md
 ### Second stakeholder meeting on Sunday.
 Fixed class presentation slides.
 Submitted lab #5.
 Finished the functional specs and started to brainstorm design ideas.

+## Week7.md
+### Brainstormed ideas for prototypes with team.
+Almost finished my prototype.
+It's a small, cardboard box that has sticky notes to test the button, switch, and LED portions of our design.
+Modified and submitted technical specs.

+## Week8.md
+### Our team met with Ju-Hung on Monday to discuss our project plan, technical and functional specs.
+I finished my prototype and recorded a test video.
+I also re-submitted various documents based on feedback from Dr. Block.